chirayurana/fyp_app/README.md

   - create a new server connection using server provide name - postgres on port 5432
   - postgres database name - kotlin_app_db
   - username: admin password: admin

+if you face authentication issues then go to pgconf inside the docker volume and uncomment the port ther